blackbaud-community/Blackbaud-CRM-Record-Operation-With-Search/README.md

 ```

 First, we create the action.
 We give it the record operation image so that it has the look and feel of a record operation.
 For the action itself, we specify a JavaScript CLR Action.
 We point it to the folder where we have our JavaScript file saved.
 You will want to use your customizations folder and not our information library folder.
 We also specify the action that we declared in the JavaScript file.
 Finally, we specify the context as the record(s) selected by the user.
 That’s it!
-Now, we have a “record operation” that takes in a search as input.
+Now, we have a "record operation" that takes in a search as input.